Terminal Access Application Procedures

 IF BOTH THE LOCAL AND THE STATE ROUTE CAN ACCOMMODATE A STAA TRUCK

-- The local agency sends the Caltrans District Truck Staff a letter stating that "the local roads and intersections on the proposed local Terminal Access route meet all geometric criteria for STAA trucks" as required by the 2014 California Manual on Uniform Traffic Control Devices (CA MUTCD), Page 560 (6 Mb file).
-The "geometric criteria" are described in Topic 404 in the Caltrans Highway Design Manual (6 Mb file).
+- The local agency sends the Caltrans District Truck Staff a letter stating that "the local roads and intersections on the proposed local Terminal Access route meet all geometric criteria for STAA trucks" as required by the CA MUTCD, Chapter 2I.
+The "geometric criteria" are described in Topic 404 in the Caltrans Highway Design Manual.
 The letter must be signed by a responsible authority representing the local jurisdiction.
 SEND ONLY THE LETTER TO CALTRANS.
 CALTRANS DOES NOT NEED OR WANT TO SEE THE LOCAL STAA TRUCK ANALYSES, AS THESE ARE WHOLLY THE RESPONSIBILITY OF THE LOCAL AGENCY.

 - If the proposed TA route passes through more than one local jurisdiction, each affected local agency sends a letter to Caltrans as described in #1 above.